Words in Context

 Command of Evidence

-The Evidence-Based Reading and Writing section and the SAT Essay ask you to interpret, synthesize, and use evidence found in a wide range of sources.
+The Evidence-Based Reading and Writing section ask you to interpret, synthesize, and use evidence found in a wide range of sources.
 These sources include informational graphics, such as tables, charts, and graphs, as well as multiparagraph passages in the areas of literature and literary nonfiction, the humanities, science, history and social studies, and on topics about work and career.

 For every passage or pair of passages you’ll see during the Reading Test, at least one question will ask you to identify which part of the text best supports the answer to the previous question.
 In other instances, you’ll be asked to find the best answer to a question by pulling together information conveyed in words and graphics.

-The Writing and Language Test also focuses on command of evidence.
+The SAT Digital Test also focuses on command of evidence.
 It asks you to do things like analyze a series of sentences or paragraphs and decide if it makes sense.
 Other questions ask you to interpret graphics and to edit a part of the accompanying passage so that it clearly and accurately communicates the information in the graphics.

 Math that Matters Most